 Small Business Owner

 Life insurance can protect your small business.
-If you, a partner or other key employee died, a life insurance policy would cover the business' financial loss.
-Life insurance for businesses can be structured to fund a "buy-sell" agreement, where the surviving partners would have the funds to buy the company interests at a previously agreed upon price, or "key person insurance," which provides the owners with the proceeds needed to hire a replacement.
+If you, a partner or another key employee died, a life insurance policy would cover the business' financial loss.
+Life insurance for businesses can be structured to fund a "buy-sell" agreement, where the surviving partners would have the funds to buy the company interests at a previously agreed upon price.
+This is called “key person insurance," which provides the owners with the proceeds needed to hire a replacement.

-Single people need life insurance too.
+Single people need life insurance, too.
 For example, some singles provide financial assistance for ill parents, and some people are carrying significant debt, like student loans, that they wouldn't want to leave their co-signers with.
 But also consider insurability.
 Buying a life insurance policy while you're young and healthy will guarantee your insurability for life (you never know what the future holds in terms of your health).

 How much do I need?

 Life insurance 101 experts suggest buying a life insurance policy that is 10 to 20 times your annual salary, but your annual salary isn't the only important factor in determining your life insurance needs.
 You must consider how much money will be enough to protect your family when you're no longer around.